Prem8185/Traffic-Sign-Recognition-system/README.md

 ### 3. Configure Gemini API Keys

-Create a secrets file at `.streamlit/secrets.toml` and add your keys:
+Create a file at `.streamlit/secrets.toml` and add your keys:

 ```toml
 GEMINI_API_KEY_1="your_api_key"